-My social media feeds have been inundated this week with ideas for how to make 2016 my best year yet by offering new year’s resolution ideas that span diet and exercise programs to reading the entire Bible in a year to book-reading programs to simply being more productive.
-Taking control of 2016 before it takes control of me.
+My social media feeds have been inundated this week with ideas for how to make this year my best year yet by offering new year’s resolution ideas that span diet and exercise programs to reading the entire Bible in a year to book-reading programs to simply being more productive.
+Taking control of the new year before it takes control of me.
 The suggestions go on and on.
 And then, of course, there is the perspective that we should be working to better ourselves every day, all day—not just for the sake of a new year.

 Friends, some of these ideas really resonate with me.
 They sound so full of promise and the possibility of good things happening.
 But here is my confession: I find all of this overwhelming.
-I think of 2015 and what a beautiful, hope-filled, difficult, heart-breaking year it was.
+I think of last year and what a beautiful, hope-filled, difficult, heart-breaking year it was.
 And I’m exhausted.
-Yes, I would love to say that 2016 is going to be amazing, and I would love to be able to contribute to that with a new diet and book list and goals of being a better Blythe.
+Yes, I would love to say that this new year is going to be amazing, and I would love to be able to contribute to that with a new diet and book list and goals of being a better Blythe.
 But no amount of effort on my part can draw me out of the weariness I feel from this year’s grief.
-No amount of effort can protect me from grief to come in 2016.
+No amount of effort can protect me from grief to come.

 Working hard to create an improved version of myself…